EmreCenk/AutoHotkey-add-media-and-alternative-arrow-keys/README.md

-Does your 60% / tkl keyboard not have dedicated media keys?
+Does your keyboard not have dedicated media keys?
 I know mine doesn't.
 You can copy the scripts in this repository to AutoHotkey, and create shortcuts for media keys.

 Here is the current setup for the autohotkey script: